-This file actually contains amendments to definitions included in file common/lcg1/source/redhat73-cfg.h.
+This file actually contains amendments to definitions included in file lcg2/source/redhat73-cfg.h.
 The former contains operating system specific definitions.
 It is general enough to support most common hardware configurations and basic Linux services but it is very likely that you will have to make proper modifications if you have special hardware not recognized during the setup of a machine, or you want an OS service to behave differently.
 These modifications should be inserted in redhat73-local-cfg.h.

 One option you should confirm and modify accordingly is the module (driver) of the network card that is installed in the machines.
-It is defined in redhat73-localcfg.h at line:
+It is defined in redhat73-local-cfg.h in the macro NIC\MODULE: